 The Bonner Family

 Harry and Debra Bonner and their eight children were singing together from the very beginning.
 Debra and Harry met while attending the University of Michigan where they received their master’s degrees.
 The couple served a Baptist mission in Nigeria and were later baptized into the Church.
 All of their eight children have pursued careers in the music industry.
 The family sang at the “Be One” celebration in 2018 and recorded the soundtrack for the new Excel Entertainment film Jane and Emma.
+They continue their impressive rise in Christian music with their latest full-length album release, Love Abides.

 Brad Wilcox grew up in Provo, Utah, except for childhood years spent in Ethiopia, Africa.
 As a young man, he served a mission for the Church in Chile.
 Brad earned a PhD from the University of Wyoming and is now an associate professor in the department of Teacher Education at BYU.
 Brad and his wife, Debi, served as president of the Chile Santiago East Mission from 2003-2006.
 Brad also has recently served as a member of the Sunday School general board.
 He is the author of many best-selling books, including The Continuous Atonement.
 Brad and Debi are the parents of four children and reside in Provo, Utah.